-221 4.
-Environmental Consequences 4.7 Impacts on Mineral Resources No Action Alternative A If No Action Alternative A were selected, the ROW application would be denied.
+4. Environmental Consequences 4.7 Impacts on Mineral Resources No Action Alternative A If No Action Alternative A were selected, the right-of-way (ROW) application would be denied.
 The site would be expected to remain, at least for the short-term, in its existing condition, with no grading of the site, no installation of power generation or transmission infrastructure, and no new structures or facilities constructed or operated on the site.
-In the absence of the PSEGS, the site would remain available for solar energy development, mineral leasing, and for sales of mineral materials but would not be available for new claims to mineral resources in the near future.
+In the absence of the Palen Solar Electric Generating System, the site would remain available for solar energy development, mineral leasing, and for sales of mineral materials but would not be available for new claims to mineral resources in the near future.
 However, in the absence of a specific development proposal, the implications of future site development on mineral resources cannot reasonably be predicted.
-As discussed in Section 3.8, Mineral Resources, the site lies within a designated SEZ.
-Lands designated as SEZs will not be subject to appropriation under the Mining Law of 1872 until 2033.
+As discussed in Section 3.8, Mineral Resources, the site lies within a designated Solar Energy Zone (SEZ).
+Lands designated as Solar Energy Zones will not be subject to appropriation under the Mining Law of 1872 until 2033.
 4.7.4 Summary of Mitigation Measures No mitigation measures are recommended.
 4.7.5 Residual Impacts after Mitigation Measures were Implemented Because no mitigation measures are recommended, there would be no change in project impacts resulting from mitigation.
-4.7.6 Unavoidable Adverse Impacts Approval of the PSEGS or any of the alternatives would not result in any unavoidable adverse impacts on mineral resources.
+4.7.6 Unavoidable Adverse Impacts Approval of the Palen Solar Electric Generating System or any of the alternatives would not result in any unavoidable adverse impacts on mineral resources.
 Palen Solar Electric Generating System Draft SEIS 4.7-2 July 2013